rustaceanrob/kyoto/CHECKLIST.md

   - [ ] Difficulty retargeting audit:
     - [x] [PR](https://github.com/rust-bitcoin/rust-bitcoin/pull/2740)
   - [ ] Network adjusted time
-- [x] Handle forks [took the Neutrino approach and just disconnect peers if they send forks with less work]
+- [x] Handle forks (took the Neutrino approach and just disconnect peers if they send forks with less work)
-  - [ ] Manage orphaned header chains
+  - [ ] Manage orphaned header chains (Not necessary if we just follow the chain of most work and store the headers)
   - [x] Extend valid forks
-  - [ ] Create new forks
+  - [x] Create new forks
   - [x] Try to reorg when encountering new forks
-  - [ ] Take the old best chain and make it a fork
+  - [ ] Take the old best chain and make it a fork (Again, we just drop it and assume we will pick it back up if it gets more work)
 - [x] Persist to storage
   - [x] Determine if the block hash or height should be the primary key
   - [x] Speed up writes with pointers